Porsche Challenge

-Porsche Challenge is a racing video game developed by SCE Studios Soho and published by Sony Computer Entertainment released for the PlayStation.
+Porsche Challenge is a 1997 racing video game developed and published by Sony Computer Entertainment for the PlayStation.
 The player and computer-controlled cars in the game consist of Porsche Boxsters.
+The game received a mixed critical reception.

 Gameplay

-Players must choose one of the Porsche Boxsters at the start of each race and race around tracks trying to win.
+Players choose one of a selection of Porsche Boxsters before a race.
 Each car has a different driver and each driver has a different personality.
 The drivers can comment on how other drivers drive and their relationship with the other drivers can affect this as well.
 Usually they say how bad the other drivers are and how they are better.

 There are three types of races for each track: